 Erin Shank, our Chapter 12 Bankruptcy Attorney, has successfully reorganized several family farmers.
 In 2011, she filed a Chapter 12 Plan that saved a family farm that had been in a rancher’s family since 1850.
-A large Houston bank and the Chapter 12 Trustee fought Ms. Shank and her client in his reorganization attempts for over one year, but the Waco Bankruptcy Court ruled in the rancher’s favor on virtually every issue and this family farm was saved.
-Erin will always remember this case as one of the hardest fought and successful cases in her legal career.
+A large Houston bank and the Chapter 12 Trustee fought attorney Ms. Shank and her client in his reorganization attempts for over one year, but the Waco Bankruptcy Court ruled in the rancher’s favor on virtually every issue and this family farm was saved.
+The attorney, Erin B. Shank will always remember this case as one of the hardest fought and successful cases in her legal career.
 However, most family farms can be reorganized without such a long protracted legal proceeding.

 In 2000, Erin successfully filed and confirmed a Chapter 12 Plan for an 80-year-old farmer who grew strawberries and other berries in Central Texas.
 Erin never bites into a strawberry without remembering that special client and what an honor it was to reorganize his berry farm.